MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 ---
-title: Queries to analyze the telemetry data from your bot - Bot Service
+title: Analyze the telemetry data from your bot - Bot Service
 description: Learn how to analyze bot behavior with Kusto queries.
 keywords: telemetry, appinsights, monitor bot, Kusto, queries
 author: WashingtonKayaker